burakcan/edf-parser/README.md

 # edf-parser
-An edf parser defined in Kaitai Struct
+An [EDF](https://www.edfplus.info/) parser defined in [Kaitai Struct](https://kaitai.io).
+If you're reading this, you probably know what this is.